philipphoehn/flopyarcade/README.md

 ## Usage

-There are three main files, that can be called as follows:
+There are main files, that can be called as follows:
 1) FloPyArcadePlay.py allows to simulate an environment with (1) manual control from keystrokes or (2) control from a given policy model located in the models subfolder.

 ```bash